-Victoria and her husband, John, love animals, and share their home with their three dogs: Pierre, Coco and Jacque.
+Victoria and her husband, John, have been married for 20 years.
+They love bike riding, entertaining, and animals.
+They share their Nevada home with four dogs: Pierre, Coco, Jacque, and Blu Theo (Bully).